Remembrance Sunday 2023 in pictures

 To see more highlights from Remembrance, visit our social channels including Facebook and YouTube, for this year's video round up.

-Our blind veterans marked Remembrance up and down the country
+Blind veterans marked Remembrance across the country

 Photos of blind veterans laying wreaths at ceremonies and services across the country